|

 Welcome to the p2p.wrox.com Forums.

-You are currently viewing the VS.NET 2002/2003 section of the Wrox p2p Programmer to Programmer discussion community.
-This is a community of more than 40,000 computer programmers including Wrox book authors and readers.
+You are currently viewing the VS.NET 2002/2003 section of the Wrox Programmer to Programmer discussions.
+This is a community of tens of thousands of software programmers and website developers including Wrox book authors and readers.
 As a guest, you can read any forum posting.
-By joining our free Wrox p2p community you can post your own programming questions and respond to other programmers’ questions.
-Registered users also don't have to see the ads that are displayed to guests.
-Registration is fast, simple and absolutely free so please, join today!
+By joining today you can post your own programming questions, respond to other developers’ questions, and eliminate the ads that are displayed to guests.
+Registration is fast, simple and absolutely free .

 |